Dublin Library

 Using text-wrap: balance we can provide better control over these orphan headings.

-we had few tools to keep the heading lines balanced.
-The best (and probably only) options are to use the <wbr>
+Before we had text-wrap: balance we had few tools to keep the heading lines balanced.
+The best (and probably only) options are to use the <wbr> tag or the &shy; entity to help browsers decide where to break lines and words.

 Use this as progressive enhancement.
 If this works, it’s an improvement and, if it doesn’t, then it’ll look slightly worse but it will still display the content.